diffshare/chatgpt-electron-app/README.md

 Once the application is running, you can use it as follows:

-- Press `Ctrl + Space` to show the application window.
+- Press `Alt + Space` to show the application window.
 - Type your message in the input box.
 - Press `Ctrl + Enter` to send your message and get a response.